Free Budapest Walking Tour by JetSettingFools.com

 Budapest Sightseeing Map

 Use this Budapest walking tour map to get to the sights outlined in our Free Budapest Walking Tour.
-All six of our Walking Tours of Budapest are marked on the map, each in a different color.
+Each tour is marked in a different color.
 RED = Iconic Pest Sights; YELLOW = Buda Castle; GREEN = Gellert Hill; BLUE = Jewish Quarter; PURPLE = City Culture; BLACK = Night Tour.

 Budapest Walking Tour Map by JetSettingFools.com